laboon/cs0401/course-info.md

 Students are strongly encouraged to attend all lectures and labs, which may include material not taken from the text.
 If a student misses a lecture, they are resposible for the material covered.

-There are fourteen labs throughout the semester.
-Of these, your top ten out of fourteen will count for your lab grade (2% each).
+There are thirteen labs throughout the semester.
+Of these, your top ten out of thirteen will count for your lab grade (2% each).
 I _highly_ recommend you go to all of the labs, but in case you have to miss one or don't do well on some of them, your grade will not be affected.

 Presence for the quizzes and exams are *required*.
 They will be individually re-scheduled only in the event of an emergency.
 If you are facing an emergency, please contact the instructor *immediately* (if it is safe to do so, of course).
 Failure to show up for a quiz or  exam without clearing it first with the instructor will result in a 0 (zero) for that exam.

 ## Programming Environment

 All programs should be written in Java, using the Java 2 SDK (JDK), version 1.8.
-The choice of editor, IDE, etc. are up to you.
+The choice of editor, operating system, etc. are up to you.

 ## Quizzes

 Two quizzes, each worth 5% of the grade, will be given.
 These will be during labs and announced at least one class or lab ahead of time.
 They will cover material found in the previous classes and labs.

+## Mid-Terms

+Two mid-terms, each worth 20% of the grade, will be given.
+These will be given during class.

+## Extra Credit

+There is an opportunity for _up to_ two percentage points of extra credit (e.g., if you got a 91 in the class, you can get up to a 93 for the final grade) for using the Knowledge Tree Portal - http://adapt2.sis.pitt.edu/kt/content/Show.
+More details will be announced during the second lecture of class.

+No other extra credit opportunities will be available!

 ## Disability Services Statement